-The property is situated on mapped landslides near the contact with Wasatch Formation bedrock, according to the most recent geologic map covering the property (Coogan and King, 2016).
-However, other literature sources, including the Western Geologic (2012) reconnaissance-level geologic hazard assessment for the greater Powder Mountain area and Elliott and Harty (2010), show the property to not be underlain by landslide deposits, but near deposits mapped as landslide or colluvial deposits southwest of the property.
-Additionally, landslide deposits or headscarps were not observed in the aerial imagery evaluation, and no geomorphic expression of landslide deposits or headscarps were observed on or upslope of the property during the site reconnaissance.
-Though a deep clay seam displaying slickensides was observed in TP-2 during the subsurface investigation, the seam also exhibited a blocky texture, indicating a lack of internal movement; additionally, no distinct slide plane was observed.
+The property is situated on mapped landslide deposits near the contact with Wasatch Formation bedrock, according to the most recent geologic map covering the property (Coogan and King, 2016).
+However, other literature sources, including the Western Geologic (2012) reconnaissance-level geologic hazard assessment for the greater Powder Mountain area and Elliott and Harty (2010), do not show the property to be underlain by landslide deposits, but near deposits mapped as landslide or colluvial deposits southwest of the property.
+Additionally, landslide deposits or headscarps were not observed in the aerial imagery evaluation on or upslope of the property, and no geomorphic expression of landslide deposits or headscarps were observed on or upslope of the property during the site reconnaissance.
+Though a deep clay seam displaying slickensides was observed in TP-3 during the subsurface investigation, the seam also exhibited a blocky texture, indicating a lack of internal movement; additionally, no distinct slide plane was observed.
+It should be noted that this seam was also observed in TP-2 excavated for the Copper Crest West investigation to the south and in a road cut to the northeast of the property, but was not observed in either of the two westernmost test pits in this investigation, nor in the two test pits excavated for the Main Street West property to the east; it is therefore considered a highly localized unit.

-The average slope across the property is found to be approximately 6:1 (horizontal:vertical), which does not require site-specific slope stability analyses.
-Though slow soil-creep may currently be occurring, the subsurface data indicate that this is restricted to the topsoil.
+The average slope across the property is found to be approximately 4:1 (horizontal:vertical), which does not require site-specific slope stability analyses.
+Though evidence of soil creep was observed in the aspen trees found on the property, the subsurface data indicate that this is restricted to the topsoil.
 Given this data, the risk associated with landslide and slope stability hazards on the property is considered to be low.